RedTeamPentesting/monsoon/README.md

 ## Example

-Run an HTTP GET request for each entry in `filenames.txt`, hide all responses with the status code `403` or `404`:
+Run an HTTP GET request for each entry in `filenames.txt`, hide all responses with the status code `404`:

 ![basic demo](demos/demo1.gif)